ODC vs OPA Dream11 Predictions, Odisha T20, Odisha Cheetahs vs Odisha Panthers: Playing XI, Cricket Fantasy Tips

 ODC vs OPA Odisha T20, Odisha Cheetahs vs Odisha Panthers: Match Details

-Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers captain: Ramachandra Behera
+Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers captain: Abhishek Yadav

-Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers vice-captain: Alok Sahoo
+Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers vice-captain: Ramachandra Behera

 Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers wicketkeeper: Sourav Gouda

-Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers batsmen: Maroju Prasanth, Ramachandra Behera, Abhishek Yadav, Ankit Singh
+Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers batsmen: Abhishek Yadav, Ankit Singh, Maroju Prasanth, Ramachandra Behera

-Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers all-rounders: Alok Sahoo, Sidhant Jena, Binit Mohanty
+Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers all-rounders: Alok Sahoo, Abhishek Raut, Manish Raut

-Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers bowlers: Basant Mohanty, Jayanta Behera, Mrunmay Tripathy
+Odisha T20 ODC vs OPA Dream11 team for Odisha Cheetahs vs Odisha Panthers bowlers: Basant Mohanty, Shubham Nayak, Manoj Barik

-ODC vs OPA Odisha T20, Odisha Cheetahs probable playing 11 against Odisha Panthers: Anurag Sarangi, Ramachandra Behera, Maroju Prasanth, Sourav Gouda (WK), Abhishek Raut, Mojakir Khan, Amit Sahoo, Badal Bhol, Abhijeet Hota, Mrunmay Tripathy, Manoj Barik
+ODC vs OPA Odisha T20, Odisha Cheetahs probable playing 11 against Odisha Panthers: Maroju Prasanth, Suman Mohapatra, Anurag Sarangi, Abhishek Raut, Sourav Gouda (WK), Ramachandra Behera, Korapu Sandeep, Badal Bhol, Manish Raut, Manoj Barik, Mrunmay Tripathy

 ODC vs OPA Odisha T20, Odisha Panthers probable playing 11 against Odisha Cheetahs: Ankit Singh, Alok Sahoo, Sidhant Jena, Ranjit Paikaray (WK), Abhishek Yadav, Pradeep Pradhan, Nisikanta Rout, Binit Mohanty, Basant Mohanty, Jayanta Behera, Shubham Nayak